dr-jam/GameplayProgramming/README.md

 ### Programming Exercises

 The programming exercises consist of projects in Unity in which you will have to implement significant game systems or capabilities.
-These exercises are to be completed individuallyl and will be worth 10 points each.
+These exercises are to be completed individually and will be worth 10 points each.
 Each will have two components which are described below with the amount of grade points they are worth:
 1. [7] The individual programming assignment.
 2. [3] Peer-reviewing the work of another pseudo-randomly assigned student.